-On Monday, June 29 at 9:00AM-10:20AM EDT, ICAS will hold a virtual discussion, “USMCA Joint Review: Where To from Here?”, with panelists Diego de Leon Segovia (Director at APCO), David Collins (Professor of International Economic Law at The City Law School), Wenting He (Postdoctoral Scholar at The China Institute, University of Alberta) and Enrique Dussel Peters (Professor, Graduate School of Economics at Universidad Nacional Autónoma de México).
-Moderating the discussion is Sourabh Gupta, Senior Fellow and Head of the Trade n’ Technology Program at ICAS.
-Full bios for each participant can be found below.
+The Institute for China-America Studies (ICAS) held a virtual discussion on Monday, June 29, with Diego de Leon Segovia, Director at APCO; David Collins, Professor of International Economic Law at The City Law School; Wenting He, Postdoctoral Scholar at The China Institute, University of Alberta; and Enrique Dussel Peters, Professor at the Graduate School of Economics at Universidad Nacional Autónoma de México.
+Sourabh Gupta, Senior Fellow and Head of the Trade n’ Technology Program at ICAS, moderated the discussion.

 Diego de León Segovia is a Director based in New York where he is a member of the Office of the Executive Chair (OXC).
 Diego supports senior level officers to coordinate and advance APCO’s OXC projects in Latin America and other strategic regions, especially those regarding climate change.
 Before joining APCO, Diego served as director for urban, energy and infrastructure affairs and director for climate change at the Mexican Ministry of Foreign Affairs, where he oversaw the supervision of bilateral and multilateral negotiations related to these topics.